twisted1919/mdp-go/README.md

 ]
 ```

-// mailwizz has two campaign types, regular and autoresponders, we define settings for both of them.
+Mailwizz has two campaign types, regular and autoresponders, we define settings for both of them:
 ```
 "Campaigns"   : [
 	{